 - Two being good and most employees should be here.
 No help or training needed in this case.

 - Three being excellent and only your very best will score this.
 You should not give out threes very often and only when an employee has gone above and beyond.
 This person may be considered for advancement opportunities.

 These will be added up to get an overall rating or percentage for this evaluation.

 At the bottom have a small space of only a line or two for the supervisor’s comments.
 The idea is that supervisors can complete each evaluation in only a couple of minutes.
-After that, hand the evaluations into HR.
+After that, hand the evaluations to HR.

 Again, if we look at traditional performance evaluations we only do them once or twice a year.
 This is far too long a period to get an accurate evaluation of an employee’s performance.
 So, since our brains are wired to forget the ups and downs and only remember a few extremes and the final emotion longer periods can be inaccurate.